 The MCAT suggests taking one semester of introductory psychology and sociology classes, even though the medical schools do not require these disciplines as part of their necessary coursework.

-This MCAT Sections is crucial because it evaluates your capacity to apply research and statistical concepts to the field of behavioral and sociocultural factors influencing health and health outcomes.
+This MCAT Section is crucial because it evaluates your capacity to apply research and statistical concepts to the field of behavioral and sociocultural factors influencing health and health outcomes.

-In the Psych/Soc section of the MCAT, the following college courses are: introductory Psychology (65%), introductory Sociology (30%), and introductory Biology (5%).
+The following college courses are required for the Psych/Soc section of the MCAT: introductory Psychology (65%), introductory Sociology (30%), and introductory Biology (5%).

 On the Psych/Soc section of the test, 15 of the 59 questions are discrete, stand-alone, and not to the passage.

-The questions in the remaining portion, from passages in the exam, call for both passage-specific knowledge and outside subject matter.
+The remaining portion’s questions, which are based on passages in the exam, call for both passage-specific knowledge and knowledge of outside subject matter.

 It’s always a good idea to look at the requirements—or minimums, if applicable at the medical schools you’re applying while deciding on your MCAT score objective.